Women's National Basketball Association: Playoffs

-The WNBA playoffs usually begin in late September, though in years of the FIBA World Cup they begin in August.
+The WNBA playoffs usually begin in September, though in years of the FIBA World Cup they may begin in August.
+(However, the World Cup announced it would move its calendar starting in 2030 to avoid overlap with the WNBA.)
 In the current system, the eight best teams by the regular-season record, without regard to conference alignment, qualify for the playoffs.
-Since 2022, the playoffs have been held in a standard knockout format, with the first round consisting of best-of-three series and the semifinals being best-of-five.
+Since 2022, the playoffs have been held in a standard knockout format, with the quarterfinals consisting of best-of-three series and the semifinals being best-of-five.
 The Finals were also best-of-five until being expanded to best-of-seven in 2025.
 Since 2021, Google has been the official sponsor of all playoff rounds except for the Finals, which are sponsored by YouTube TV.

-Having a higher seed offers several advantages.
-The higher seed will generally face a weaker team, and will have home-court advantage in each round.
+Having a higher seed offers several advantages, including typically facing a weaker team and having home-court advantage in each round.
 In 2024, all quarterfinal series used a 2–1 home-court pattern, which allowed the higher seed the opportunity to win the series without having to visit the lower seed.
-This in turn meant that a lower seed that won one of the first two games would host the series decider.
-However, the quarterfinals returned to a 1–1–1 pattern in 2025, with the higher seed hosting the first game and a potential third game.
+This meant a lower seed that won one of the first two games would host the series decider.
+However, the quarterfinals returned to an odd-even pattern in 2025, with the higher seed hosting the first game and a potential third game.

 The quarterfinals are bracketed in the normal manner for an 8-team tournament, with 1 vs. 8 and 4 vs. 5 on one side of the bracket and 2 vs. 7 and 3 vs. 6 on the other.
 The winners of each quarterfinal series advance to the semifinals, with the bracket not being reseeded.
 The semifinals use a 2–2–1 home-court pattern, meaning that the higher-seeded team will have home court in games 1, 2, and 5 while the other team plays at home in game 3 and 4.

 Finals

 The final playoff round, a best-of-seven series between the two semifinal winners, is known as the WNBA Finals and is held annually, currently scheduled in October.
 Each player on the winning team receives a championship ring.
-Also, the league awards a WNBA Finals Most Valuable Player Award.
-Since 2025, the Finals have used the same 2–2–1–1–1 pattern currently used by the NBA, meaning that the higher seed plays at home in games 1, 2, 5, and 7, while the lower seed plays at home in games 3, 4, and 6.
+Also, the league awards a WNBA Finals Most Valuable Player (MVP).
+Since 2025, the Finals have used the same 2–2–1–1–1 pattern currently used by the NBA, meaning that the higher seed hosts games 1 and 2, the lower seed hosts games 3 and 4, and the teams alternate the last three games, all if necessary.